rraju26/indiafactorlibrary/README.md

 * **Import Libraries:** Imports IndiaFactorLibrary and matplotlib for plotting.
 * **Read Data:** Retrieves Fama-French 4 factors and size decile portfolios.
-* **Access DataFrames:** Selects the DataFrames containing monthly returns.
+* **Access DataFrames:** Select the DataFrames containing monthly returns.
-* **Calculate Cumulative Returns:** Calculates the cumulative returns for the SMB factor and the smallest size decile portfolio. **The data is in percent, we convert it to decimal**.
+* **Calculate Cumulative Returns:** Calculates the cumulative returns for the SMB factor and the smallest size decile portfolio. **The data is in percent; we convert it to decimal**.
 * **Plot Returns:** Plots the cumulative returns over time, allowing for visual comparison.

 This example demonstrates how to retrieve data using IndiaFactorLibrary and perform a simple analysis, showcasing the library's functionality and potential applications.